MassBay credits transfer and count towards most bachelor’s or associate degree programs!

 Introduction to Sociology: 9:00 am - 1:30 pm

 Introduces students to the major concepts and theoretical approaches of the field.
 Emphasis on social structure, social interaction, stratification, community, power, and social change.

 Drugs, People & Problems: 9:00 am - 1:30 pm

-History of drugs in American culture.
-Social, economic, legal, medical, and political issues concerning drug use and abuse.
-Causes of drug use and abuse, their impact on the individual and society, views of youth, medical, and legal experts.
+Examines the history of drugs in American culture.
+Topics may include the social, economic, legal, medical, and issues concerning drug use and abuse; The causes of drug use and abuse; the impact of drugs on the individual and society; views of youth, medical, and legal experts.

 Spanish in the Community: Service Learning and Study Abroad: 8:00 am - 1:30pm